gvwilson/thirdbit/src/fiction/booksters-apprentice/index.md

 he preferred his apples cut or quartered.
 "There may have been more afterward, but I turned tail the instant we were hit.
 It's really quite vexing, you know.
-I put a lot of work into mending that boat the first time around---it will take *ages* to get her fixed up."
+I put a lot of work into mending that boat the first time around—it will take *ages* to get her fixed up."
 His jacket swirled in agreement.

 The captain scowled.
 "At the rate we're going, we'll be there